 At around 7:30 a.m., police found Ambrose hiding in a locked room after an hours-long search.
 According to Logan Police Capt.
 Curtis Hooley, police received a call to the Church of Jesus Christ of Latter-day Saints’ Logan temple around 3:30 a.m. on report of a possible break-in.

-Upon arrival, police found the glass of the main doors broken.
-In addition, police found damage to several paintings, walls and doors inside the temple.
+Upon arrival, police found broken glass, an ax in a wall and a discharged fire extinguisher along with damage to several paintings, walls and doors inside the temple.

 Ambrose has been charged with 3rd degree burglary and 2nd degree felony mischief.